 Latvia has three major ports: Riga, Ventspils, and Liepāja.
 Each of them offers different opportunities to cross the Baltic Sea in a ferry, with routes available to Stockholm (Sweden), Germany and St. Petersburg (Russia).
 These routes typically depart in evening (or afternoon) and arrive the following morning (or afternoon).
 One may hire a cabin.

 Latvian cities have a comprehensive system of public transport.

 There are no subways or elevated trains, meaning this transport can be slow.
-In areas around Riga however suburban trains serves as a rapid transport system, connecting Riga to Jūrmala and Jelgava and having multiple stops in those cities.
+In areas around Riga, however, suburban trains serves as a rapid transit system, connecting Riga to Jūrmala and Jelgava and having multiple stops in those cities.

 In the largest cities (Riga, Daugavpils, Liepāja), the local public transport is anchored on trams which serve main routes.
 Buses are also available.
 In the smaller cities, buses are effectively the only form of public transport.

 Vehicle rental is readily available in Riga, including the airport.
 Fuel prices are rather large (as per European Union requirements, the total taxes of over 100% for every liter sold), while parking is especially costly in Riga but cheaper in other cities.

 Crime levels in Latvia are relatively small.
 The murder rate is on par with the USA.
 However, crime is spread much more evenly in Latvia than in the West, meaning there is no division into “dangerous ghettos” and “suburbs where nothing bad ever happens”.
 Instead, all the areas are safe if taking the usual precautions such as not leaving bags openly in cars.